-Protecting our data online is never going to be an easy task, especially nowadays when attackers are regularly inventing new techniques and exploits to steal your data.
+Protecting our data online will never be easy, especially nowadays when attackers are regularly inventing new techniques and exploits to steal your data.
 Sometimes their attacks will not be so harmful to individual users.
 But large-scale attacks on some popular websites or financial databases could be highly dangerous.
-In most cases, the attackers first try to push some malware on to user’s machine.
+In most cases, the attackers first try to push some malware onto the user’s machine.
 Sometimes this technique doesn’t work out, however.

 Image source: Kaspersky.